RTPeat/GitPresentation/PITCHME.md

 @ul
 - Modern Visual Studio has Git support built in
-- Free clients like Tortoise Git, Git for Windows, Atlassian SourceTree
+- Free clients like Atlassian SourceTree, Tortoise Git, Git for Windows
 - Paid for clients like Git Kraken, Smart Git or Tower
 @ulend